 Bottled water free environment

-Federation University Australia is committed to environmental sustainability, and as such will be phasing out bottled water being sold across all Victorian campuses during 2019, saving over 18,000 plastic bottles from going to landfill.
+We have phased out bottled water being sold across all Victorian campuses, saving over 18,000 plastic bottles from going to landfill.

 Reducing our bottled water consumption will benefit you, your wallet and the environment.

-During 2019, plastic bottled water will no longer be available for purchase on campus.
-In place you will be able to purchase a drink bottle at the on-campus cafes, which you will then have the opportunity to use in future to refill from the on-campus refill locations.
+Plastic bottled water is no longer available for purchase on campus.
+In place you can purchase a drink bottle at the on-campus cafes, which you will then have the opportunity to use in future to refill from the on-campus refill locations.

-A range of water refill taps and bubbler locations are available across FedUni campuses.
-More locations are planned for 2019.
+A range of water refill taps and bubbler locations are available across campuses.

-Bottled water will no longer be sold in vending machines or over the counter at any of our university or TAFE campuses across Victoria, which includes Ballarat, Berwick, Gippsland and the Wimmera.
-Instead staff and students will be able to bring their own bottle or buy a high-quality reusable glass or metal bottle that they can fill up for free at drinking water stations that are currently available across our campuses.
+Bottled water is no longer sold in vending machines or over the counter at any of our university or TAFE campuses across Victoria, which includes Ballarat, Berwick, Gippsland and the Wimmera.
+Instead staff and students can bring their own bottle or buy a high-quality reusable glass or metal bottle that they can fill up for free at drinking water stations that are currently available across our campuses.

 Why are we doing this?